Helium hydride ion

-The helium hydride ion or hydridohelium(1+) ion or helonium is a cation (positively charged ion) with chemical formula HeH+.
+The helium hydride ion, hydridohelium(1+) ion, or helonium is a cation (positively charged ion) with chemical formula HeH+.
 It consists of a helium atom bonded to a hydrogen atom, with one electron removed.
 It can also be viewed as protonated helium.
 It is the lightest heteronuclear ion, and is believed to be the first compound formed in the Universe after the Big Bang.

 The ion was first produced in a laboratory in 1925.
 It is stable in isolation, but extremely reactive, and cannot be prepared in bulk, because it would react with any other molecule with which it came into contact.
 Noted as the strongest known acid—stronger than even fluoroantimonic acid—its occurrence in the interstellar medium had been conjectured since the 1970s, and it was finally detected in April 2019 using the airborne SOFIA telescope.

 Physical properties

 The helium hydrogen ion is isoelectronic with molecular hydrogen (H_{2}).

 Unlike the dihydrogen ion H_{2}^{+}, the helium hydride ion has a permanent dipole moment, which makes its spectroscopic characterization easier.
 The calculated dipole moment of HeH+ is 2.26 or 2.84 D. The electron density in the ion is higher around the helium nucleus than the hydrogen.
 80% of the electron charge is closer to the helium nucleus than to the hydrogen nucleus.

 Spectroscopic detection is hampered, because one of its most prominent spectral lines, at 149.14 μm, coincides with a doublet of spectral lines belonging to the methylidyne radical ⫶CH.

-The length of the covalent bond in the ion is 0.772 Å.
+The length of the covalent bond in the ion is 0.772 Å or 77.2 pm.